quantumduck/data_modelling/Eventbryte/README.md

-# Doctor's Appointment
+# Eventbryte

-Question 3 from Bitmaker assignment April 18, 2017.
+Question 4 from Bitmaker assignment April 18, 2017.

 ## Step 1:
 There can be different classes for hosts and guests, but people will perform